-- How much unemployment benefits can I collect?
+- How much can I collect in unemployment benefits?

 - What can I do if I think a former employer has blacklisted me?

 - I was recently fired from my job.
-I never received any warnings andgot good performance reviews.
-Was this a wrongful termination?
+I never received any warnings and got good performance reviews.
+Was I wrongfully terminated?

 - Is my employer required to give me a reason for firing me?